 What I found probably the most helpful, that I started last minute before the second exam, but wish I had began when the course began or in 343, was to make a Book of Organic Chemistry.
 This includes EVERY SINGLE REACTION GIVEN IN LECTURE AND DISCUSSION!!
 Each sheet of paper = 1 reaction + the mechanism + any miscellaneous notes regarding the reaction, it's conditions, products, etc. It sounds time consuming, but it's not because instead of practicing a million reactions on scratch paper and then throwing them away after the exam, make at least one nice copy, be sure that everything on there is accurate (I suggest writing in pencil), and save it (it's really cool to see how thick the book gets during the semester, plus it's a little more engaging than reading notes or doing the problem sets again).
 They are amazing for the final!!!
-By the end, I had a 121 page reference book of all of the reactions, mechanisms, and important notes, and I even consolidated a few similar reactions that did not have mechanisms on one page.
-The overall reaction and reaction name goes across the top, and then the mechanism below that, and a box for notes wherever it fits on the page.
+By the end, I had a 121 page reference book of all of the reactions, mechanisms, and important notes, and I even consolidated a few similar reactions that did not have mechanism below that, and a box for notes wherever it fits on the page.
 With this layout, you can cover the bottom and left to make flashcards for products, or just cover the bottom to test knowledge of the mechanism.
 Also, don't forget a table of contents, makes looking up reactions go a lot faster.